joangq/argbuilder/README.md

 # Argbuilder — Declarative subprocess interfaces

 Argbuilder is a library that allows to integrate commandline apps into Python via declarative interfaces.
-It serves as a more robust alternative to "subrpocess.run".
+It serves as a more robust alternative to `subprocess.run`.

 ### Usage